mozilla/open-leadership-framework/_articles/framework.md

 As you develop your open leadership practice, you should begin to think about:

 - How to employ these principles, competencies and skills in increasingly intentional and strategic ways that complement the your goals, operational decisions, and community interactions from **design**.
-- How to enact these principles, competencies, and skills in ways that foster openness and fuel stakeholders’ capacity and passion for the work using personal leadership practices from **empower**.
+- How to enact these principles, competencies and skills in ways that foster openness and fuel stakeholders’ capacity and passion for the work using personal leadership practices from **empower**.

 A breakdown of each build sections follows.